Abstract

 • This metadata includes information such as permissions, ownership, timestamps, and pointers to the actual data blocks, but it does not include the data itself or the name of the file or directory

-• The data cant be overridden as long as the Hard isn’t 0
+The data cant be overridden as long as the number of Hard File System Link isn’t 0.

 Inode Number